 John Squire was also digging deeper into the sixties psychedelia of bands like The Misunderstood, the Nuggets albums which were a big influence on many young bands in the period, The Electric Prunes and the fantastically named Chocolate Watch Band.

-If you listen carefully you can even hear a big echo of the early Roses in their that kinda glam tinged melodic anthemic rock with a highly intelligent twist and great guitar playing but with swooping melodies and interesting guitar sounds.
+If you listen carefully to Empire (feature on LouderThan War about the band here) you can even hear a big echo of the early Roses in their that kinda glam tinged melodic anthemic rock with a highly intelligent twist and great guitar playing but with swooping melodies and interesting guitar sounds.

 Empire and Generation X guitar player was the wonder kid Bob ‘Derwood’ Andrews’s – who was barely 20 when Generation X fell apart.